BrandenIngram/717431_Masters_Dissertation_ArtificialSocieties/README.md

 The following links can be used to view the in-built visusalisations of 3 different experiments.

-Visualisation of the simply model : [Simply Model Experiment](https://youtu.be/Hw6MdUjlhqg)
+Visualisation of the simple model : [Simple Model Experiment](https://youtu.be/Hw6MdUjlhqg)

 Visualisation of the influence rule in action : [Influence Rule Experiment](https://youtu.be/T_DYIFe4mZ8)